RonyBubnovsky/2FA-Project/README.md

 ## About

 This project was developed as a final project for the Software Security course, demonstrating advanced security concepts in a practical web application.
-It provides a complete authentication system with two-factor authentication capabilities.
+It provides a complete authentication system with two-factor authentication capabilities built using Next.js with TypeScript.

 ## Features